-Eisenhower Park first came on my radar last year in conversation at the OC Blogger Ball.
+Eisenhower Park in Orange first came on my radar at the OC Blogger Ball in 2009.
 We finally visited this expansive oasis off the 55 freeway this past weekend.
 I always know it’s going to be good when we get the last spot in the parking lot and it’s hard for me to grab photos without people playing.
 I apologize for the lack of playground photos, but that just means you’ll have to go play and discover it on your own.

 Location: Exit the 55 at E. Lincoln Avenue by “The Brickyard” shopping center.
 We parked off North Tustin Avenue in a small lot off E. Bixby Avenue.
 MAP to Eisenhower Park in Orange

 - The most notable feature of the park is its stream with fountains.
 Water runs under bridges and along paths to a large lake off Lincoln Avenue.

 - Families abound here – playing at the playgrounds, napping on the lawns, picnicking, fishing, and strolling.

 - We liked playing among the fig trees overlooking the stream.